AMLiss™: Managing the risk in translation

 Today Translations are the language company of choice for some of the world’s leading brands and organisations who want language services of the highest quality that are underpinned by security controls that protect their data throughout the supply chain.

-AMLiss™: Efficient and Cost Effective
+AMLiss™: Efficient and cost effective

 The AMLiss™ solution offers three tiers of service designed to assist you to identify and manage multilingual risks.
 These are summarised below:

-AMLiss™ Tier 1: SE3R Review and Identification of Key Information
+AMLiss™ Tier 1: SE3R review and identification of key information

-Tier 1 balances the requirement for appropriate compliance management against the cost of doing business by professionally translating only the information that is needed.
-This significantly reduces the cost of translation and adds value by providing the Money Laundering Reporting Officer (MLRO) with a translation of the relevant information that is independently certified by a qualified linguist.
 This is accompanied by any observations the linguist may have regarding the document based on their experience and cultural knowledge.
 This can be especially useful when conducting enhanced due diligence.
 As the translation is carried out by a qualified professional, it mitigates the confidentiality risk associated with using free online translation tools such as Google and Bing which leave a public online footprint.
 Identification and recording of the required key information contained within a set of documents will be reviewed following the SE3R methodology as illustrated below in figure 1.

 The relevant information is identified and extracted from the source document.
 The Key Text is then translated and recorded in the Key Facts template with a cross-reference to where this information can be found in the source document.
 Once completed, the content of the Key Facts template will be certified, citing the unique reference number for audit and evidential purposes and bear the official stamp of Today Translations.
 The Key Facts template can be tailored to your requirements.
-This form includes a section for “Observations” where the linguist can highlight concerns regarding information inconsistencies or “abnormal” looking documentation e.g. birth certificates, passports and certificates of incorporation.

-AMLiss™ Tier 2: Verification of Facts
+AMLiss™ Tier 2: verification of facts

 Tier 2 provides additional insight to assist the MLRO to assess risk by verifying facts.
 The sophisticated criminal will go to great lengths to disguise the beneficial ownership and source of their assets and wealth.
 A skilled linguist with local knowledge and research and analytical skills can help you spot irregularities in documents or verbal conversations by checking facts that may indicate suspicious activity.
 This additional insight may be appropriate when information comes to light during Know Your Customer (KYC) checks or in the form of an observation by a linguist conducting a Tier 1 document review.
-The nature and extent of the research and analysis will be defined in consultation with the client and strictly managed by Today Translations.
-This can range from open source key word research to acting as a direct support resource to the AML teams.

-AMLiss™ Tier 3: AML Multilingual Risk Management Training
+AMLiss™ Tier 3: AML multilingual risk management training

 Tier 3 services provide AML professionals, partners and client facing staff with an understanding of the risks associated with assessing multilingual documents in the regulatory management arena.
 Content includes: